-The John A. Morris Research Library houses over 5,000 monographs and serials concerning thoroughbred racing in the United States and abroad.
-Biographies, racing manuals, and stud books are included in the collection, along with issues from the Blood-Horse, Daily Racing Form Chart Books, and the Thoroughbred Times.
-The Library also holds numerous research files and archival materials on artists, horses (particularly Hall of Famers) jockeys, trainers, racetracks and other people in the horse racing industry.
+The John A. Morris Research Library houses more than 5,000 monographs and serials concerning thoroughbred racing in the United States and abroad.
+Biographies, racing manuals, and stud books are included in the collection, along with issues from The BloodHorse, Daily Racing Form Chart Books, and Thoroughbred Times, among others.
+The Library also holds numerous research files and archival materials on artists, horses (particularly Hall of Famers) jockeys, trainers, racetracks, and other people in the horse racing industry.

 Selected Library Serials:

 - American Stud Book